India's March industrial output zooms on low base effect

-New Delhi, May 12 (IANS) Low base effect from last year's nationwide lockdown powered the growth of India's industrial output in March.
+New Delhi: The low base effect from last year's nationwide lockdown powered the growth of India's industrial output in March.

 The Index of Industrial Production (IIP) for March accelerated by 22.4 per cent over the same month a year ago and a contraction of 3.4 per cent reported for February.